 In six thematic “scenes” the Money Museum demonstrates exciting economic and political relationships and makes the history of money seem more real.
 The first scene focuses on numismatics and money technology, with historical coins from all over world, from antiquity to the present.
 An extensive collection of paper money and many other means of payment are also shown here.
 Objects relating to money, from techniques for producing money such as coin presses to displays on recognising counterfeit money complete the collection.
 Here, visitors can even test to see if the bills in their own wallets or purses are real.
 The other five areas focus on monetary and foreign exchange policy, the meaning of monetary value and stability and the special role of the central bank itself.
 Interactive information programmes and computer games in each “scene” illustrate the background of economic terms and connections.
 Central, current and complex topics are discussed as part of guided tours, lectures and special evenings at the museum.
 The specialised library, the historical archive and the comprehensive press archives are open to anyone who is interested in using them.

-The Commerzbank-Arena offers guided stadium tours that include the dressing rooms, VIP facilities, press areas, and the Eintracht Frankfurt museum.
+The Deutsche Bank Park offers guided stadium tours that include the dressing rooms, VIP facilities, press areas, and the Eintracht Frankfurt museum.
 The tours last 60 to 90 minutes.
-It is also possible to arrange a business lecture at the stadium to enhance your visit and learn more about the business of running the arena.
+It is also possible to arrange a business lecture at the stadium to enhance your visit and learn more about marketing and social media.

 Frankfurt Airport Tour